jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Overriding snippets

 You can override some snippets provided by the extension by using the [`latex-workshop.intellisense.commandsJSON.replace`](Intellisense#latex-workshopintellisensecommandsJSONreplace) configuration variable.
+Since VS Code v1.52, you can hide snippets.
+See the [release note](https://code.visualstudio.com/updates/v1_52#_hide-extension-snippet).

 ## Where can I find the definitions of the placeholders